olson-sean-k/nym/README.md

 ### Formatters

-Substitutions support optional formatters.
+Substitutions (both captures and properties) support optional formatters.
 Formatters must appear last in a substitution following a vertical bar `|`.
 Formatters are separated by commas `,`.
 Any number of formatters may be used and are applied in the order in which they appear.

 The pad formatter pads substitution text to a specified width and alignment using the given character shim.
 For example, `{#1|>4[0]}` pads the substition